The Good Wife season 6: Reception

 The sixth season of The Good Wife received critical acclaim.
-The review aggregator website Rotten Tomatoes reports a 100% certified fresh rating based on 30 reviews.
+The review aggregator website Rotten Tomatoes reports an 100% rating based on 30 reviews.
 The website's consensus reads, "Though in its sixth season, The Good Wife remains one of network television's best shows with sharp writing, vibrant characters, and high production values."
-On Metacritic, the sixth season currently sits at an 89 out of 100, based on 9 critics, indicating "universal acclaim".
+On Metacritic, the sixth season currently sits at an 89 out of 100, based on nine critics.